 Davison, H., 1990.
 The development of new products in the personal financial services sector.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Dorset Institute of Higher Education.

 Full text available as: